 - Canon DR-X10C Scanner: used to provide ballot scanning and image transfers to the local ImageCast Central Workstation. - ImageCast Central Workstation: a COTS computer used for ballot image and election rules processing and results transfer to the EMS Datacenter.
-The ImageCast Central Workstation is a logical name for the Dominion pre-approved PC workstation hardware which executes software for both image processing and election rules application.
+The ImageCast Central Workstation is COTS hardware which executes software for both image processing and election rules application.